mcmilk/7-Zip-zstd/DOC/readme.txt

 To compile 7-Zip for AMD64 and IA64 you need:
   Windows Server 2003 SP1 Platform SDK from microsoft.com

+Also you need Microsoft Macro Assembler:
+  - ml.exe for x86
+  - ml64.exe for AMD64
+You can use ml.exe from Windows SDK for Windows Vista or some other version.

 Compiling under Unix/Linux